How to Become a Pharmaceutical Sales Representative

 If you would like to gain the necessary education to become a pharmaceutical sales representative, we highly recommend that you check out our free School Finder Tool located HERE.

-According to the US Bureau of Labor Statistics, the median annual salary of pharmaceutical sales representatives is $88,200 as of May 2013, and most earned between $51,710 and $145,730.
+According to the US Bureau of Labor Statistics, the mean annual salary of pharmaceutical sales representatives is $86,750, and most earn between $52,280 and $149,010.
 Those who work for established companies enjoy competitive benefits packages that often include a company car, business trips, expense accounts, stock options, bonuses, medical and life insurance, tuition reimbursement and retirement plans.